J4vixQ/Traffic-Sign-Recognition-CLIP/ReadMe.md

    Finetune CLIP on one country's dataset and prompts, test on the other two

 3. **Finetune with 2 sets → Test on 1 set**:
-   Finetune on two countries, test on the third
+   Finetune CLIP on two countries, test on the third

 4. **Finetune with 3 sets**
-   If the previous steps show increasing accuracy, then this finetuning method can improve the generalization ability.
+   If the previous steps show increasing accuracy on the test domain, then this finetuning method can improve the generalization ability.

 **Expected Result**:
 Finetuning should improve cross-domain generalization.

 **Current Progress**
 Step 2 results are already better than zero-shot baseline (Step 2 > Step 1).
-Step 3 results are better than finetune with 1 country results (Step 3 > Step 2).
+Step 3 results are already better than finetune with 1 country results (Step 3 > Step 2).